chrisdmacrae/front-matter-manipulator/README.md

 ```

 #### Working with arrays
-For the purpose of this notation, ignore the array.
+For the purpose of this notation, treat the array like an object.
 For example, considering:

 ```
 example-file.md